chapmanjacobd/library/.github/README.md

 <details><summary>Multi-criteria Ranking for Decision Support</summary>

     $ library mcda -h
-    usage: library mcda PATH ... [--table TABLE] [--start-row START_ROW] [--end-row END_ROW]
+    usage: library mcda PATH ... [--table STR] [--end-row INT]

     Perform Multiple Criteria Decision Analysis (MCDA) on one or more files

-    Only 20,000 rows per file are loaded for performance purposes.
+    Only 500,000 rows per file are loaded for performance purposes.
 Set `--end-row inf` to read all the rows and/or run out of RAM.

-    $ library mcda ~/storage.csv --minimize price --ignore warranty
+    library mcda ~/storage.csv --minimize price --ignore warranty

         ### Goals
         #### Maximize